PaddyKavanagh/PaddyKavanagh.github.io/_build/Level1_Detector1Pipeline.md

 ### Input data

-An example of running the file through the Detector1Pipeline is now shown using a simple simulated observation of a galaxy with the MIRI Imager (F1130W filter) produced with [MIRISim v2.1](http://miri.ster.kuleuven.be/bin/view/Public/MIRISimPublicRelease2dot1).
+An example of running the file through the Detector1Pipeline is now shown using a simple simulated observation of a galaxy and some point sources with the MIRI Imager (F1130W filter) produced with [MIRISim v2.1](http://miri.ster.kuleuven.be/bin/view/Public/MIRISimPublicRelease2dot1).